wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/customer-service-get-started/includes/3-customer-service-get-started-modern.md

 1. **Case management and resolution**: A service agent will now track all communication with the customer and follow a dedicated case resolution process while using an internal knowledge base.
 At this point, customer communication can be through email, text messages, or a phone call.
 Cases are typically tracked to create a historical log of what happened with the customer.
 The Knowledge Base will also be built out, so that other service representatives can take advantage of knowledge from past cases.
 1. **Post-case activities**: Customer service organizations are paying more and more attention to what they do *after* a case is resolved.
 These post-case activities are now seen as critical.
 Companies now want to get feedback from customers about the quality of the interaction, as a way to keep channels open and encourage the customer to stay with the company.
 To gain more insights from the case and further build out their knowledge base, companies might send customers a survey with specifics of the case.

-In the modern world, this is typically how customers interact with a support company.
+In the modern world, this is typically how customers interact with a support organization within companies.